 For breakfast there was a menu with several items to choose from:

-The lady running the breakfast also told us that the granola bar wasn’t homemade, but bought; Siemen still liked it, but it’s something you might want to know.
+The lady running the breakfast also told us that the granola bar wasn’t homemade, but bought — just in case that makes a difference to you.

 I had pancakes twice, but the first morning with apple and raisins and other fresh fruit and the second morning with blueberries.